UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 This helps to minimize the intake volume between the turbocharger compressor and the engine, in order to optimize boost response.

-Using water as the cooling medium results in a higher thermal inertia in the system, giving lower charge temperatures and maximum performance during transient operation, such as hard accelerations.
+Using water as the cooling medium results in higher thermal inertia in the system, giving lower charge temperatures and maximum performance during transient operation, such as hard accelerations.

 The water circuit for the intercooler is entirely separate from the engine cooling system and has its own radiator placed in the airstream ahead of the engine-cooling radiator.